Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Heegaard Floer homology with twisted coefficients

 In the computation of the contact invariants of $\eta_{i,j}$ we will use the Heegaard Floer homology groups with twisted coefficients.
 Since this theory is not as well known as the usual Heegaard Floer theory, we give a brief review of its properties.
 A more detailed exposition for the interested reader can be found in the original papers \cite{O-Sz:2,O-Sz:3} and in \cite{jabuka-mark}.

 Let $Y$ be a closed, connected and oriented $3$-manifold.
-In the following, singular cohomology groups will always be taken with integer coefficients, unless a different Abelian group is explicitly indicated.
+In the following, singular cohomology groups will always be taken with integer coefficients, unless a different abelian group is explicitly indicated.
 Given a module $M$ over the group algebra $\Z[H^1(Y)]$ and a $\spc$-structure $\mathfrak{t} \in \spc(Y)$, in \cite[Section 8]{O-Sz:2} Ozsv\'ath and Szab\'o defined the Heegaard Floer homology group with twisted coefficients $\underline{\hf}(Y, \mathfrak{t} ; M)$, which has a natural structure of a $\Z[H^1(Y)]$-module.
 When we omit the $\spc$-structure from the notation, we understand that we take the direct sum over all $\spc$-structures of $Y$.
+Defining $\underline{\hf}(Y, \mathfrak{t} ; M)$ as a $\Z[H_2(Y)]$-module would be a somewhat more natural choice and would lead to simpler formulas; however we have chosen to follow the exposition in the original papers.